housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

 One of the main differences of Redux is that there is only a single store that actions are dispatched to directly, where in Flux, multiple stores can compute changes to the state.

 As we mentioned previously, state mutations cannot alter the current state.
 In Redux, this means that a new JSON object must get returned everytime a mutation occurs.
 For this to happen, changes to the state need to be triggered through the use of **pure functions**.
-You may already understand this concept if you are used to functional programming, but a pure function is a function that always returns the same value given the same input.
+A pure function is a function that always returns the same value given the same input.
 In other words, it cannot modify anything outside of its own scope.
-This means it can't modify external variables or make calls to a database.
+This means it can't alter external variables or make calls to a database.

 {% highlight javascript %}
 function pureFunction (array) {